syncfusion-content/ej2-angular-docs/ej2-angular/accumulation-chart/data-label.md

 {% previewsample "page.domainurl/code-snippet/chart/series/smartlabel-cs5" %}

->Note: when the `enableRotation` is true, the datalabel is rotated along the slice.
+>Note: when the `enableRotation` is true, the data label is rotated along the slice.

 ## Smart labels